How to Make Money on the Side

 Manual labor jobs are not passive income.
 However, if employees are doing the jobs for you, then that’s a different story.

 Yes.
 Side hustles are completely legal, assuming you’re paying taxes on your income and not breaking the law in any way.

 To be safe, make sure that your side hustle does not interfere with your main job’s operations.
 Otherwise, you could get into legal trouble if you previously signed a non-compete.

 If you’re worried about that, don’t hesitate to hire an attorney who can advise you about your specific situation.
 It will likely only cost a few hundred bucks and can save you many hours of worry and hassles down the line.

 The bottom line is there are countless ways to earn money on the side, whether you’re a young millennial or part of any other age group.

 By making money in your free time, you can diversify your income beyond your full-time job’s earnings.
 You can also achieve greater financial security, pay off student loans, and make smart investments that only grow your wealth even further.

 The examples provided here are just a few side business ideas that can pad your bank account.
 Spend some time finding a gig that matches your unique personality and skill set.
-Once you do, you might be surprised at how many doors open up.
+Whether you need to make a quick $20 or a salary-rivaling side hustle, you might be surprised at how many opportunities there are.